NikkaLuna/E-Commerce-Vacation-Application/README.md

 ## Scenario
-You've been tasked with modernizing a travel agency's legacy back-end, plagued by undocumented bugs and technical debt.
+This project simulates being tasked with modernizing a travel agency's legacy back-end, which is plagued by undocumented bugs and technical debt.
 Using Java Spring Framework, this project aims to migrate mission-critical functionalities from the outdated system to ensure stability and future growth.

 ## Features
 - **Java Spring Framework:** The project leverages the Spring Framework for a robust and modern back-end foundation.